Jossy-dev/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 9 is a script that duplicates the last line of a file Task 10 is  a script that deletes all files with a particular extension Task 11 is a script that counts the number of files and directories
+Task 9 is a script that duplicates the last line of a file Task 10 is  a script that deletes all files with a particular extension Task 11 is a script that counts the number of files and directories Task 12 is a script that prints the 10 newest files